-- Sinus venosus ASD: at junction of superior vena cava & right atrium
+- Sinus venosus ASD: At the junction of the superior vena cava and right atrium.

-- Ostium primum ASD: in lower part of atrial septum
+- Ostium primum ASD: In the lower part of the atrial septum.

-- Coronary sinus ASD: a rare communication between coronary sinus and left atrium
+- Coronary sinus ASD: A rare communication between the coronary sinus and left atrium.

 - Usually unremarkable.

-- Some children might develop mild respiratory infection.
+- Some children might develop a mild respiratory infection.

 - Heart failure is rare.
 Complications develop late in adulthood and include pulmonary hypertension, stroke.

 - Parasternal heave owing to an enlarged right ventricle.